mlcohen/simple-webpack-module-federation-demonstration/README.md

 ## What does Webpack actually do to make module federation work?

-Behind the scenes, Webpack does a bunch of work to keep track of modules making sure they are correctly imported based on what and how a module exports its functionality.
+Behind the scenes, Webpack does a bunch of work to keep track of modules.
+Making sure modules are correctly imported based on what a module exports and how it exports functionality.
 Much if not all of this logic is automatically added by Webpack during the build and bundling process.
 Therefore, to understand how module federation _really works_ under the hood, you need to have some reasonable familiarity with how Webpack manages modules.

-### Module Management: The Fundamentals
+### Module Fundamentals

 Every file that imports and/or exports is considered a module.
 In the case of JavaScript files, Webpack inheritly understands how to infer what a file, or rather _module_, is importing and exporting whether it be via [CommonJS](https://blog.risingstack.com/node-js-at-scale-module-system-commonjs-require/) (ie. `require` and `module.exports`), [ES6](https://www.digitalocean.com/community/tutorials/js-modules-es6) (ie. `import`, `export` statements) or some other common(-ish) JS modulization approach such as [AMD](https://requirejs.org/docs/whyamd.html).
-With this inherit knowledge, Webpack takes over the underlying mechanics of doing the actual importing and exporting.
+With this inherit knowledge, Webpack directly takes over the underlying mechanics of doing the actual importing and exporting.

-In a basic Webpack application that has one [defined entry point](https://requirejs.org/docs/whyamd.html) and one [defined output](https://webpack.js.org/concepts/#output) with and no use of dynamic importing, module federation, or any kind of configuration causing forced code splitting, the static bundle produced will contain all of the JavaScript modules that Webpack was able to resolve.
+In a basic Webpack application that has one [defined entry point](https://requirejs.org/docs/whyamd.html) and one [defined output](https://webpack.js.org/concepts/#output) with and no use of dynamic importing, module federation, or any kind of configuration that causes Webpack to split modules up into _chunks_, the static bundle produced will contain all of the JavaScript modules that Webpack was able to resolve.
 Resolve based on what is being imported, starting from the file representing the entry point.
 Essentialy Webpack creates a graph of modules that it can then process.
-The result of this is that for each imported module that Webpack comes across, Webpack will add that module to the bundle by wrapping the module's code up in a closure and mapping the closure to a key where the key is a unique relative path to the module.
+The result of this is that for each imported module that Webpack comes across, Webpack will add that module to the bundle by wrapping the module's code up in a closure and mapping the closure to a key.
+The key being a unique relative path to the module.

 Let's put this into more concrete terms.